Multi-Skilled Health Technology

 MDAS 1150 Medical Office Insurance and Reimbursements 3 Credits

-Prerequisite: Admission to Medical Assisting and/or Administrative Medical Office and/or Dental Assisting programs, HLTH 1215 (may be taken concurrently).
+Prerequisite: Admission to medical assisting and/or administrative medical office assistant programs, HLTH 1215 (may be taken concurrently).

 (4 contact hours: 2 lecture, 2 lab)